mafifafm/pxt-microbit/docs/courses/csintro/conditionals/activity.md

 Else display scissors icon.
 * Point out that because there are only three possibilities, we don’t need to do a separate check to see if random number = 2.
 So we just use an else.

-## micro:bit
+## Ragga

 * Working from the specifications, have students work in pairs to try to code a Rock Paper Scissors game on their own.
-* If students get stuck, there is a tutorial at [rock, paper, scissors](/projects/rock-paper-scissors) (steps 1 through 4), that leads students step-by-step through the process of coding a working rock paper scissor game for their micro:bit.
+* If students get stuck, there is a tutorial at [rock, paper, scissors](/projects/rock-paper-scissors) (steps 1 through 4), that leads students step-by-step through the process of coding a working rock paper scissor game for their Ragga.
 * Let them play the game against their program.

 ## Ideas for Mods